dbaumgarten/yodk/docs/vscode-instructions.md

 ***NOTE2***: Make sure to you really have focussed the chip when using the hotkey, otherwise vscode-yolol will send random keystrokes to the game, making your character do all sorts of weird stuff.

+***NOTE3***: The hotkeys only work when a window called "Starbase" has the focus.
+This way the hotkeys shoul (in theory) not interfere with other applications.

 If you (for whatever reason) want to disable the global hotkeys, you can do so in the vscode-settings under File->Preferences->Settings->search for 'yolol'->Hotkeys: Enable).
 Vscode needs to be restarted for changes to this setting to take effect.

 ## Inseting code into a chip
 Open the .yolol-script you want to insert in vscode (it has to be the current active file).
 Go to Stabase's window and open the yolol-chip you want to fill.
 Unlock it, aim your cursor at it and click a line.
 Now press ```Ctrl+I```.
 Vscode will start to auto-type your code into the chip, starting at your current cursor-position.

 ## Erasing a chip
 The auto-typing only works properly when the lines of the chip are empty before inserting code.
 Vscode-yolol can also automate this for you.
 Click a line on your chip and press ```Ctrl+D```.
 This will end the key-strokes Ctrl+A, Entf, Down 20 times, resulting in an empty chip, starting at the line you clicked.
 (If you clicked line 1, the chip is now completely empty)